Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - #### Site owner
     - As the site owner, I want to ensure that information is accurate and user feedback is received, to improve value to the user.
         - As site owner, I can collect user feedback from the 'contact' page.
 The copy above the form clearly states what the form is to be used for; "Have a new listing to share, or feedback for an existing one?", prompting the user to focus their message on topics such as this.
-    - I want users to share the site content with others to drive traffic to site.
-    > need to add social?

 ### **Lighthouse Testing**
 > add lighthouse testing screens